Shelley Fabares: Coach

 In 1989, she won the role of Christine Armstrong Fox on the ABC sitcom Coach.
 "Here was an intelligent, funny, well-written series," Fabares said "And the people putting it on wanted me to play a very successful, ambitious woman in it."

 The series originally struggled in the ratings until it shifted to play after Roseanne.
 It was a hit and played until 1997.

 For her work, Fabares was nominated twice for a Primetime Emmy Award, and, in 1994, she was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for her role as Mary Stone on The Donna Reed Show.

 During the series' run Fabares appeared on Love or Money (1990), Deadly Relations (1993), The Great Mom Swap (1995), and A Nightmare Come True (1997).

 Later career

 After Coach ended in 1997, Fabares voiced the role of Martha Kent on Superman: The Animated Series.
-She reprised the role twice, once for a 2003 episode of Justice League and again for the direct-to-video film Superman: Brainiac Attacks (2006).
+She reprised the role twice, once in Justice League and again for the direct-to-video film Superman: Brainiac Attacks (2006).

 She was in Playing to Win: A Moment of Truth Movie (1998).

 From 2004 to 2011 she produced the Screen Actors Guild Awards.